en flag +1 214 306 68 37

 "We have a strong background and a good network in Finland thanks to our reliable partner Juhani Lano.
 Also, several years ago we helped one of the leading Nordic IT service companies Tieto set up an operation in Europe and we have very good relationships with a number of people from that time.
 In our opinion, it is very challenging to enter the Finnish market without strong partnership and advice from local partners."

 "Besides, during our work with Finnish colleagues, it turned out that our nations have very much in common when it comes to doing business and working together.
 These similarities made the working process smooth for both sides.
-We believe that our presence in the Finnish market will increase our customers' loyalty towards the company."
+We believe that our presence in the Finnish market will increase our clients' loyalty towards the company."

 Which part of the market are you working in?